booschy/learnJavaTim1/Resource/fundamentals/test_18_11_10/task.md

    #### 15 POINTS

-   - Create a method that uses a movie list and gets the average price for movies in 2018 and 2016.
+   b) Create a method that uses a movie list and gets the average price for movies in 2018 and 2016.

      Call created method in main for the movie list from a).
      Print result.